Multi-band light curves from eccentric accreting supermassive black hole binaries: Conclusions Outlook

 We also compare the amplitude of periodic, hydrodynamic light curve variability to periodic Doppler brightening signals arising from bulk translational motion of the minidisks.
 We estimate that Doppler brightening is only on par with hydrodynamic variability for very high orbital velocities, typically $v/c \gtrsim 0.12-0.16$.
 Doppler brightening and gravitational redshift have previously been reported to primarily cause an overall dimming effect for equal-mass binaries near merger \citep{Tang2018}, rather than a smooth sinusoidal modulation.
 We therefore conclude that periodicity in low-energy light curves from disks around equal-mass binaries (with characteristic disk Mach numbers $\lesssim 20$) generically has a spiky, possibly noisy character associated with hydrodynamic effects, rather than the smooth and orderly character associated with Doppler brightening.
 We provided simulation data in Tables~\ref{tab:circ_MD} \&~\ref{tab:ecc_MD} which we hope will be useful for modeling Doppler brightening from accreting binaries.

+We also found that the RMS variability of light curves is generally less than the $\sim 10\%$ stochastic variability found in typical AGN (see Tables~\ref{tab:circ_var} \&~\ref{tab:ecc_var}).
+Phase-folding a longer temporal baseline of data is a strategy which might reduce the stochastic component of light curves and reveal the periodic signal.

 Our results here should aid the identification of genuine binaries among candidates identified as periodic quasars.
 The time-domain dataset from the forthcoming Vera Rubin Observatory's Legacy Survey of Space and Time (LSST) will replace current samples (of a few $\times$ 100,000 quasars with sparsely sampled light-curves in a single band) with tens of millions of quasars sampled at the much higher cadence of once per few days in multiple bands~\citep{LSSTScienceCollaboration2009,Ivezic2019}.
-This will allow searches for periodic quasars at much higher fidelity and extending to much shorter periods~\citep{XinHaiman2021}.
+This will allow searches for periodic quasars at much higher fidelity and extending to much shorter periods~\citep{XinHaiman2021}, thereby providing a way to diminish stochastic variability.
 Our results will be especially applicable to this large anticipated AGN-variability dataset.

 \acknowledgements We thank Geoffrey Ryan and Yan-Fei Jiang for helpful discussions.
 All simulations were performed on Clemson University's Palmetto cluster, and we gratefully acknowledge the Palmetto HPC support team.
 We acknowledge support from NSF grants AST-2006176 (to ZH) and 1715661 (to ZH and AM), and use of the software Matplotlib \citep{Hunter:2007} and SciPy \citep{scipy}.